-where S is the deflection slope, $V_v$ is the vertical pavement deflection velocity, and $V_h$ is the vehicle horizontal velocity.
+where S is the deflection slope, $V{\nu}$ is the vertical pavement deflection velocity, and $V_h$ is the vehicle horizontal velocity.
 Typically, the deflection velocity is measured in mm/s and the vehicle speed is measured in m/s; therefore, the deflection slope measurements are output in units of mm/m and generally reported at a 10-m (33-ft) interval.
 At a speed of 80 km/h (50 mph) and a data collection frequency of 1000 Hz, this corresponds to an average of 446 individual measurements over the 10 m section.

 Figure 2.
-Schematic of the measurement principle of the TSD (Krarup 2012 and modified from Flintsch et al. 2013).
+Schematic of the measurement principle of the TSD.